cyberbotics/epuck_ros2/installation/README.md

 # ROS2 Installation

-Currently, we provide two ways to install ROS2 and `epuck_ros2` e-puck:
+Currently, we provide two ways to install ROS2 and the `epuck_ros2` package:
 - [Easy and recommended](#using-pi-puck-image): Using the given SD card image with ROS2 and `epuck_ros2` preinstalled.
 - [Hard](#fresh-ros2-installation): Fresh ROS2 installation on top of [Raspberry Pi OS (based on Debian Buster)](https://www.raspberrypi.org/downloads/raspberry-pi-os/).